Lightning-Labs-SoftwareDevTeam/dfacDash/README.md

 # dfacDash for ordering chow online
   Node Express prototype API for online ordering of DFAC meals to-go.
 ## Use Case
 Instead of waiting in line at the DFAC, patrons can order their food online!
-Accessing the app from anywhere, they can select menu-items and alert their chosen restaurant to prepare their plates for dine-in or pickup.
-Customers can like their favorite menu items and even pick-up for their teammates.
+Accessing the app from anywhere, they can select meals and alert their chosen restaurant to prepare their plates for dine-in or pickup.
+Customers can like their favorite menu items and even pick-up meals for their teammates.

 ## Data models: